 University Consent Standard

-- Consent is freely given using mutually understandable words or actions that indicate a willingness to participate in mutually agreed upon sexual activity.
-Consent is mutually understandable when a reasonable person would consider the words and/or actions of the parties to have reached an agreement to engage in the particular sexual activity.
-In the absence of mutually understandable affirmative words or actions, it becomes the responsibility of the initiator (the person who wants to engage in a specific sexual activity) to obtain affirmative consent from the other partner.
+- Effective consent is granted when a person freely, actively and knowingly agrees at the time to participate in a particular sexual act with a particular person.
+Effective consent exists when mutually understandable words and/or actions demonstrate a willingness to participate in mutually agreed-upon activity at every stage of that sexual activity.
+Consent is mutually understandable when a reasonable person would consider the words and/or actions of the parties to have reached agreement to engage in the particular sexual activity.
+In the absence of mutually understandable affirmative words or actions, it becomes the responsibility of the initiator (the person who wants to engage in a specific sexual activity) to obtain effective consent from the other partner.

 For more information on the Interpersonal Violence policy and procedures at John Carroll, please click here to review the Community Standards Manual.